sudsho/jax-flax-tpu-training/docs/gcs_checkpoint_setup.md

 ## 6. Cost note

 Standard storage at $0.020/GB-month.
 A single ViT-B/16 fp32 checkpoint is ~350 MB (~90M params x 4 bytes).
-Keeping 3 checkpoints for 12 experiments
+Three checkpoints for 12 experiments
 = 12 GB, about $0.25/month.
 Cheap.